Day 1 of 30

 After a few reminders, clues, nudges, signs and messages directed towards me in various forms, I’ve decided to shift my focus to thankfulness, and embark on a journey of gratitude over the next month.

-This is something I hope to practice beyond the 30 days, but for now, I will share some of my personal experiences in a bid to strengthen my belief in the power of gratitude and encourage others.
+This is something I hope to practice beyond the 30 days, but for now, I will share some of my personal experiences in a bid to strengthen my belief in the power of gratitude and hopefully, encourage others.

 Our day to day existence, challenges, unexpected events, pain, struggles, and negativity often blanket and influence the way we see things.
 As a result, we become ungrateful as we find more reasons to complain, blame others as fear becomes our companion.
 The more we have things to worry about, the more we engage in unhealthy vices to cope with the increasing negative emotions.
 Result?
 We become even more resentful.
 The more miserable we become, the more we become impatient, angry, and more demanding, even in our prayer lives.

 What is gratitude?